3 Dan (Sandan)

-For me, it’s the personal challenge of getting the best out of yourself and it can also be a great combination of individual performance and also team performance, that is quite unique in sport.
+For me, it’s the personal challenge of getting the best out of yourself and it can also be a great combination of individual performance and also team performance, which is quite unique in sport.

 What do you like the most about Karate or teaching Karate?

-Watching the students progress up through the grades, watching their confidence grow and then to see them teach, it’s rewarding.
+Watching the students progress up through the grades, watching their confidence grow, and then to see them teach, it’s rewarding.

 What do you like the most about your club or GSK?